 Vertical CRS for Depths and Elevations

 The vertical CRS must be in metres.
-Depths are represented by positive values, while negative values indicate intertidal (drying) soundings (for depths) or elevations of features above the respective vertical datum.
+Depths are represented by positive values, while negative values indicate intertidal (drying) soundings (for depths).

 Depths and elevations may be referenced to different vertical datums.
 The vertical datum for each must be encoded in a meta-feature (SoundingDatum for depths and VerticalDatum for elevations).
 There should be only one vertical datum for all depths and only one for all elevations.